 The breast screening programme is a rolling programme.
 Women from different GP practices are invited in turn.
 This means that you may not receive an invitation for screening as soon as you are 50.
 However, you should receive your first invitation before your 53rd birthday.

 When you attend the unit you will be asked to undress down to your waist, including removing your bra.
 Therefore, it is best to wear a skirt or trousers and a top.
 A radiographer will help to position each breast between two flat X-ray plates.
 This can be a little painful but is usually only for a few seconds as the X-ray picture is taken.
 In some women, the pain may persist for a short time afterwards.
-Two X-rays are taken of each breast (one from above and one into the armpit diagonally across the breast).
+Two breast X-rays are taken (one from above and one into the armpit diagonally across the breast).
 The whole appointment usually takes about 30 minutes.
 The result of the test is sent to you and your GP.
-Results generally take about two weeks.
+Screening results generally take about two weeks.

 The administration of breast screening is a large exercise.
 Problems can sometimes lead to errors, such as if you move to a different area or you change your surname.
 Tell your GP if you did not receive the result of your test or if you have not been invited to attend in the last three years and you are in the screening age range.

 If you have had breast implants, you can still have breast screening.
 This may be done in a hospital-based screening unit.
 Let the unit know you have implants before the appointment.

 What if there is an abnormality?